 Economic leaders in communities below 10,000 were more likely to believe a decline in a specific industry would have an effect on their communities, and communities outside of Amarillo were definitive that the closing of a major employer would or has affected the economy of their community.
-A leader in a community of 2,000 stated, "We need industry other than agriculture."
-Another respondent in a micropolitan city said, "As in most Panhandle locations, we are dependent on agriculture and energy.
-We would love to diversify more to help offset that dependency."
-Chart 1.4 shows the economic strategy economic leaders said their communities are currently taking.
+"We need industry other than agriculture." - Survey Respondent in Community of 2,000 "As in most Panhandle locations, we are dependent on agriculture and energy.
+We would love to diversify more to help offset that dependency." - Survey Respondent in Micropolitan City Chart 1.4 shows the economic strategy economic leaders said their communities are currently taking.